High-speed rail in Indonesia

-Indonesia operates a single high-speed rail service between the country's capital and largest metropolitan Jakarta, and second largest metropolitan Bandung.
-It is branded as Whoosh (short for Waktu Hemat, Operasi Optimal, Sistem Hebat, lit.
-'Timesaving, Optimal Operation, Outstanding System') and operated by Kereta Cepat Indonesia China (KCIC).
+Indonesia operates a single high-speed rail service between the country's de facto capital and largest metropolitan area (Jakarta), and third largest metropolitan area (Bandung).
+It is branded as Whoosh (short for Waktu Hemat, Operasi Optimal, Sistem Hebat) and operated by Kereta Cepat Indonesia China (KCIC), with plans of extending the line to Surabaya, the second largest metropolitan area.